Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 ‘There was more.’
 Harry feigned embarrassment and stared at his shoes to hide a small smile.
 ‘Voldemort beat me, he was way too strong.
 I only just managed to apparate away when the wards trapping me failed.’

-‘Surviving a duel with Voldemort is something to be proud of, Harry,’ Dumbledore murmured.
+‘Surviving a duel with Tom is something to be proud of, Harry,’ Dumbledore murmured.
 ‘At your age, you should not have even had a chance.
 Did something inexplicable happen that allowed you to escape?’

-‘As I’m sure you remember, your first wand shared a brother core with Voldemort’s.
+‘As I’m sure you remember, your first wand shared a brother core with Tom’s.
 It is possible for that to cause an extraordinary effect known as priori incantatem.’
 Dumbledore paused before the gargoyle.
 ‘Sugar quills, old friend.’

 The gargoyle stepped aside.